ParmeshLata/Salary-Prediction-Project/README.md

 - Deploy the model as a web API.

 ## License
-The license goes to https://github.com/krishnaik06 who taught me the topic.
+The credit goes to https://github.com/krishnaik06 who taught me the Deep Learning and acted as a source for the dataset I have used.

 ---
 ### Author